Num0Programmer/rapid-file-comparison-toolkit/README.md

-# rapid-file-comparison-toolkit
+# Rapid File Comparison Toolkit (RFCTk)
-A library of functions used to compare files.
+A library of functionality used to compare files written in Rust.